plantevolution/bioinfo-tools/analyzing_3RAD_with_ipyrad.md

 I notice that the reference genome needs to be in the 'home' folder for the analyses, otherwise ipyrad crashes.

-Once the parameter file is edited, you can run the step 1.
+Once the parameter file is edited, you can run the step 1, which will demultiplex the sequences according to the internal barcodes.
+This has to be done for each plate individually as each plate has the same internal barcodes.
+Sequences will be grouped by samples and a different file will be created.

 ```bash
 ipyrad -p params-run1-p01.txt -c 24 -s 1